-- Household income: Saltair is one of the more affluent jurisdictions in the CVRD, with an average household income of \$88,398 in 2016.
-Saltair has greater income inequality between owners and renters than the CVRD. - Employment: Saltair has the lowest participation rates in the CVRD (45.9% in 2016), which decreased significantly from 2006 (59.5%). - Industry: Within the CVRD, the labour force is somewhat geographically clustered.
-Saltair includes a cluster of workers in the professional, scientific and technical and real estate fields.
-There are notably few workers in the arts, entertainment, and recreation industry as well as few managers.
+- Household income: Electoral area G is one of the more affluent jurisdictions in the CVRD, with a median household income of \$71,667 in 2016.
+Electoral area G exhibited a great deal of income mobility during 2006-2016 and shifted from close to the average across the CVRD in 2006 to become one of the more affluent jurisdictions in 2016.
+After inflation is removed from the analysis, electoral area G is the only jurisdiction in the CVRD to improve its median real income.
+Electoral area G has greater income inequality between owners and renters than the CVRD. - Employment: Electoral area G has the lowest participation rates in the CVRD (44.7% in 2016), which decreased significantly from 2006 (61.3%).
+While electoral area G had a very low unemployment rate in 2006 (5.0%) and 2011 (4.7%), it rose significantly to 8.9% in 2016-the second highest in the CVRD. - Industry: Within the CVRD, the labour force is somewhat geographically clustered.
+Electoral area G includes a cluster of professional, scientific and technical workers.
+There are notably few public administration workers and retail workers.